slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Finding a place to die is an important thing to do.

+> *""A man dies when he stops working."
+-- Anonymous*

 > *"Retirement is when you stop sacrificing today for an imaginary tomorrow."
 -- Naval Ravikant*